 It’s ideal to get an internship during one of the summers your enrolled in a university, but for people like me, I couldn’t wait to start working.
 As I entered my sophomore year in college, I wanted an internship both semesters.

-I couldn’t wait until summer.
 I wanted to start learning as much as I possibly could before I graduated.
 Instead of working one internship this school year, I ended up landing two different internships for fall semester and spring semester.

 Fall semester, I started working as an intern with HottyToddy.com.
 At the beginning, it was really hard to balance my schoolwork and internship work.
-I began to think it was near impossible to do both.
+I began to think it was nearly impossible to do both.
 But I didn’t want to give up.

 So I created a daily routine balancing my schedule just right so I could have room for both, but also maintain an important social life.
 I started as a clueless intern, following people around, trying to keep up, but little did I know, it was the best decision I have ever made.

 As the spring semester came around, I got an opportunity to intern with Ole Miss Communications.
 Just like the fall semester, I couldn’t pass it up.

 On my first day, I knew this job was going to be very challenging.
 It was a lot faster-paced than my previous internships.
 I thought about taking a break this semester and not pursing an internship, then I decided I wanted to gain as much experience and knowledge as possible, and this was another great opportunity to do so.

 I’m living the fast-paced life as a college student, maintaining an important internship.
 It’s not easy, and sometimes I feel so overwhelmed I think about quitting.
 But my dad always taught me to never give up, and good things never come easy.
 I had to make an even stricter schedule if I wanted to keep up, but it’s all worth it.